 The Nutrition and Health Sciences (NHS) doctoral program at Emory University trains students in nutrition both from a biochemical and public health perspective.
-This interdepartmental program is based administratively in the Rollins School of Public Health, but draws its faculty from across the University.
-Answers to Frequently Asked Questions (FAQs) about the program are below.
+This interdepartmental program is an

 Please review the information on the website.
-If you have additional questions, please contact the Recruitment Coordinator, Dr. Mary Beth Weber at firstname.lastname@example.org.
+If you have additional questions, please contact the Recruitment Coordinator, Dr. Melissa Young at firstname.lastname@example.org.